apache/cloudstack-www/blog/2024-09-01-Committing-to-the-future/index.md

 ## Why Contribute to the CloudStack Project?

-For the CloudStack project, contributions can come in a variety of forms, such as code development, bug fixes, marketing, event organisation, being a speaker at events/meetups, documentation, contributing case studies, and the list goes on.
+For the CloudStack project, contributions can come in a variety of forms, such as <strong> code development, bug fixes, marketing, event organisation, being a speaker at events/meetups, documentation, contributing [case studies](/blog/tags/case-studies), and the list goes on</strong>.
 Below, we outline the various benefits of contributing to the project and share insights from community members.